 Problems you’ve reported that have

-- You can start court action to claim compensation during your tenancy or up to 6 years after it ends.
-If you start your claim during your tenancy, you can also ask the court to order your landlord to do repair works.
+- You can start court action to claim compensation during your tenancy and ask the court to order your landlord to do repair works.

 - If your landlord hasn’t done the repairs they are responsible for, you can ask the court to order your landlord to: Do the repairs and pay compensation Only carry out the repairs needed Only pay you compensation.